cpoussot/zolotarev/README.md

 - `demo3_LNT.m`: for multiple topology, compares LF and AAA accuracy and computational time.

-## MATLAB code for analyzing the numerical robustness on case '1a' (two symmetric circles)
+## MATLAB code for analyzing the numerical robustness on case '1a' (symmetric two-circles)

-During our numerical experimentations, we also put attention on the canonical "two symmetric circles" case.
+During our numerical experimentations, we also put attention on the canonical "symmetric two-circles" case.
 This case is well known in the litterature and the optimal solution is analytically known.
 Sequentially running the three steps code below allows to compare LF with different shade of AAA (with different options) and report on the results accuracy and robustness wrt. the machine used.
 More specifically
 - `report_1a_step1.m`: computes the approximation with different configurations
 	- lines 5 and 7, add the path for this package and the AAA code
 	- line 9, `nameUsr = 'YOUR-NAME';`, put your name or accronym